-- The consistency is both room temperature stable AND freezer safe.
-The gelatin keeps its stability under 98 degrees and it protects the water content safe in the freezer (thanks to Serious Eats for this data).
+The consistency is both room temperature stable AND freezer safe.
+The gelatin keeps its stability under 98 degrees and it protects the water content safe in the freezer.

-Tools Used in the making of this Homemade Cool Whip:
+Tools Used in the Making of Homemade Cool Whip

 Powdered Milk: Good to keep in your pantry if you only use milk sparingly for recipes or use powdered milk for other recipes.

 Candy Thermometer: Inexpensive and indispensable in this recipe.